pixelmager/pixelmager.github.io/meshtosdf/article_simd.md

              dot(pc.nor,p1)*dot(pc.nor,p1)*pc.rcp_dp2_nor );
 }
 ```
-This gets us down to **10610ms** including the precalc, which runs in 1.0/1.9 the runtime - or x1.9 "faster".
+This gets us down to **10610ms** including the precalc, which runs in x0.52 the runtime (or x1.9 "faster").
 Note that we are saving the position directly in the pre-calculated data, which is then accessed entirely linear, whereas before we were doing scattered reads of vertex-positions due to the indexed lookup into the mesh-positions.
 This improves the cache-performance, though we are reading more data from memory as there is no vertex-reuse.
 Of course, with the pre-calculated data, we are already reading a lot more data:

 | tiger.obj, 2876tris, 64^3 | total size of precalculated data  | loaded memory per gridcell | notes |
 |:--------------------------|:----------------------------------|--------:|----------|